ncoelle/loracle-maven-plugin/README.md

  * every dependency has a declared known license
  * license compatibility is valid (some)

-It generate a directory with NOTICE.txt and files all references licenses
+It generates a directory with NOTICE.txt and files all references licenses

 Note